What Is Inflation? Here’s What You Need to Know

 • The Federal Reserve helps control inflation through monetary policy and tools.

-Over the past several years, you may have noticed that your money isn’t getting you as far as it used to.
-This might have even led to sticker shock when you head to the grocery store, dine out, or buy new clothes.
-Your observations are an economy-wide phenomenon, and here’s why.
+Over the past several years, you may have noticed that your money isn’t going as far as it used to.
+This might have led to sticker shock when you head to the grocery store, dine out, or buy new clothes.
+Your observations are an economy-wide phenomenon known as inflation.
+Here's why that is happening.

 The U.S. economy has faced headwinds due to inflation or the rising price of goods or services.
 Inflation has left many people feeling like they are working harder but can’t keep up with the increased cost of seemingly everything.
 It can make many feel like they are on a perpetual treadmill of simply trying to “keep up” with the rising prices around them.
 Let’s look deeper into inflation and how it affects your finances.